be5invis/Iosevka/README.md

 		# default values.
 		# IMPORTANT : Currently "shape" property only support 3, 5, and 7, while "menu" only
 		#             support 1, 2, 3, 4, 5, 6, 7, 8, 9.
-		#             If you decide to use custom weights you have to define all the weights you
+		#             If you decide to use custom widths you have to define all the widths you
 		#             plan to use otherwise they will not be built.

 		[buildPlans.iosevka-custom.widths.normal]